mynameis-the/Quantum-Proprioception/README.md

 # Quantum Proprioception

-Quantum Proprioception is a protocol that allows two parties to securely determine their relative orientation in three- dimensional space
+Quantum Proprioception is a protocol that allows two parties to securely determine their relative orientation in three-dimensional space

-<i>Note: The word "[proprioception](https://en.wikipedia.org/wiki/Proprioception)" refers to the sense we have of the orientation of our bodies or body parts.</i>
+<i>Note: The word "[proprioception](https://en.wikipedia.org/wiki/Proprioception)" refers to the sense we have of the orientation of our body parts.</i>

 ## The Big Idea

 Quantum Proprioception allows two observers to determine their relative orientation in three-dimensional space.
 It has important functions in a quantum internet, such as the remote alignment of measuring apparatus, and enables potentially transformative applications in industry and for broader society.

 The Quantum Proprioception protocol is based on the approach proposed by Rezazadeh et al in 2017.
 It is similar to the well-established technique of Quantum Key Distribution.
 In QKD, Alice and
 Bob announce their reference systems (their qubit bases) but keep secret the results of